 - Try the AIP diet.
 The AIP (autoimmune protocol) diet is an elimination diet that is similar to a more strict Paleo diet.
 You will cut out almost everything but meat and vegetables for 30 days, then slowly introduce foods back into your diet to see what causes you inflammation

 - Eat plenty of grass-fed meat, vegetables, and fruit.
 There is a ton of studies emerging that animal-based foods (like meat, bone broth, organ meat, eggs) are phenomenal choices.
 And veggies and fruit contain phytonutrients that fight inflammation

 Rye is a healthy food that can be part of a healthy diet, but it has been proven to cause inflammation and discomfort in some individuals.

-This doesn’t mean, however, that everyone has the same reaction; talk to a medical professional or nutritionist to explore the best way to manage your sensitivity, and find out what works for you.
+This doesn’t mean, however, that everyone has the same reaction; it’s important find out what works for you.